PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 In this section, we are going to look at some features built into the GameSparks’ Real-Time service, but which we have not touched upon yet.

-When we send and receive packets it is important for developers to know the size of those packets.
+When we send and receive packets it's important for developers to know the size of those packets.
 Then, if they wish to, they can record the average size and store those packets for analytics.

-In this tutorial:
+Here:
 * We'll show you how you can get these data from packets and display them.
 * *We won't* explore how to graph these analytics.

 ### Custom SendData Method

-We're going create our own *SendData()* method, so that each time we want to send some *RTData* we can track the size of the packet we sent.
+We're going create our own *SendData()* method so that each time we want to send some *RTData* we can track the size of the packet we sent.

 We'll do this in the *GameController.cs* calls.
 And, once we create our method, it's a good idea to go through all the *SendData* methods we have done in the previous tutorials and replace them so we can get a reading for the packet-size we send throughout our game.